Drôle de Félix: Plot

 Carrying with him only a small bag, his HIV medication and a rainbow kite, Félix takes to the road.
 He witnesses a racist attack and is beaten up by one of the assailants.
 He is unable, however, to bring himself to report it to the police.
 Later, Félix encounters a series of people who form an alternative family for him: a young gay man studying art, who Félix teaches to draw, a lone old widow, who shelters him in her house, a handsome railroad worker, with whom he has a brief sexual encounter, a mother of three children by three different fathers, and a kind, middle aged fisherman.
 As he calls each of these characters "brother", "cousin", "grandmother" and the like, he gradually constructs a sort of family and new understandings of life through this odyssey, no matter whether he actually meets his "true" father at the end of the story.

 Félix is haunted by the racist crime he witnessed, in which he learns, the victim died, and in his inability to do anything about it.
 Stopping at a hotel, he sees the police arresting the murderer.
-When he arrives at Marseilles, Felix decides not to see his father and goes instead on a romantic holiday to Tunisia with his lover.
+When he arrives at Marseille, Felix decides not to see his father and goes instead on a romantic holiday to Tunisia with his lover.